Take My Advice

-"Take My Advice" is a song by American singer Kym Sims, co-written and produced by Steve "Silk" Hurley.
-It is the follow-up to her successful 1991 debut, "Too Blind to See It", and was released in March 1992 as the second single from her album by the same name (1992).
+"Take My Advice" is a song by American singer and songwriter Kym Sims, co-written and produced by Steve "Silk" Hurley.
+It is the follow-up to her successful 1991 debut, "Too Blind to See It", and was released in March 1992 by Atco and East West Records as the second single from her album by the same name (1992).
 It became a club hit, peaking at number 13 on the UK Singles Chart and number five on the US Billboard Hot Dance Club Songs chart.
 On the Eurochart Hot 100, it reached number 42.
-In 2015, Sims released new remixes, as "Take My Advice" (The 2015 Remixes) Part 1 and 2.
+In 2015, Sims released new remixes, as "Take My Advice" (The 2015 Remixes) part 1 and 2.

 Critical reception

-Larry Flick from Billboard described the song as a "engaging, pop-flavored houser", noting that a "star-quality vocal performance is inflected with a proper helping of sass and charm".
+Larry Flick from Billboard magazine described the song as a "engaging, pop-flavored houser", noting that a "star-quality vocal performance is inflected with a proper helping of sass and charm".
 He also added that the influence of producer Steve "Silk" Hurley is prominent, "which should help keep dancefloors filled."
 Dave Sholin from the Gavin Report felt it "has all those same unique qualities that make Kym's music and sound so special."
 A reviewer from Music Week commented that "songwise, it tries a little too hard to be poppy, while the production is lacklustre by Hurley's admittedly very high standards.
 However, it still stands a good chance of crossing over."
-British Newcastle Evening Chronicle said it is one of the best songs of the album.
-In an retrospective review, Pop Rescue deemed it the "ideal follow up" to "Too Blind to See It".
-James Hamilton from the RM Dance Update called it a "catchy, lightweight follow-up".
+Newcastle Evening Chronicle named it one of the best songs of the album.
+In a retrospective review, Pop Rescue deemed it the "ideal follow up" to "Too Blind to See It".
+James Hamilton from the Record Mirror Dance Update named it a "catchy, lightweight follow-up".
 Sylvia Patterson from Smash Hits gave the song three out of five, remarking that "this one's got fantastically weedy rap bits in it", adding that "this will be another gigantic merry house winner."